 It is very important for us to understand exactly where these tests are made and by whom to ensure consistency of quality and supply.

-All medical devices have to follow a standard testing and certification process before they can be sold in the EU.
+All medical devices have to follow a standard testing and certification process before they can be sold in the UK and EU.

 These test kits are fully approved for home test use.

 The Medicines and Healthcare Products Regulatory Agency (MHRA) is the competent authority or regulatory body in the UK.

 They do not approve tests on an individual basis but do allow manufacturers to put a CE mark on products that meet a target product profile set by the MHRA.
 This target product profile contains criteria that tests and test kits should meet.

 The Acon Flowflex Rapid AntiGen test kit meets all of the target profile provided by the MHRA.

 Public Health England is assessing tests in the UK at their laboratories in Porton Down.
 The Flowflex Test Kits has been submitted for review, but has yet to be called up for evaluation.
 When this occurs we will update our information accordingly.

 The Flowflex tests detect moderate to high viral loads.
 Patients will have moderate to high viral loads about 3 days before symptoms start until between 7 and 10 days after symptoms start.
 In this window lateral flow tests, such as the Acon Flowflex tests are very effective.

 A positive test should be repeated using a RT-PCR test for confirmation and entry into the national test and trace system.
 A negative test simply reflects a point in time, showing you do not have active COVID-19 today.

 This is difficult to advise as regulatory advice differs.
 Some bodies advise testing twice a week, or perhaps every Monday in a standard five day week.
 Other guidance suggests testing every day.